-AppSwitch performs service discovery, access control and traffic management functions on behalf of the applications by transparently taking over the applications’ network API calls.
+AppSwitch performs service discovery, access control, traffic management and telemetry functions on behalf of the applications by transparently and efficiently interposing the applications’ network API calls.
 In addition, AppSwitch decouples the application from the constructs of underlying network infrastructure by projecting a consistent, virtual view of the network to the application.
 In abstract terms, AppSwitch can be thought of as the docker equivalent for the networking stack.
-It combines the application-level functionality offered by the service mesh approach with the familiarity and compatibility of traditional networking.
+It combines the application-level functionality of a service mesh with the familiarity and compatibility of traditional networking.

 Some of the use cases include:

 - Automatically curated service registry for seamless service discovery even across hybrid environments.

 - Extremely efficient enforcement of label-based access controls without any data path processing.

 - Proxy-less load-balancing and traffic management across service instances.

 - IP address portability with ability to assign arbitrary IP addresses to applications regardless of underlying network.

 - Transparently redirect connection requests to alternate services without using NAT in case of application migration.

 - "flat" connectivity with client IP preservation across hybrid network environments.

 Installation of the binary (copying to /usr/bin) and bringing up of the daemon can be done with the following compose file: